-Ron is a relentless and tireless writer who is passionately committed to his craft and who has, over the decades, produced his own mini-library of books, poems, and articles.
+Ron was a relentless and tireless writer who was passionately committed to his craft and who, over the decades, produced his own mini-library of books, poems, and articles.
 He was a Woodrow Wilson National Fellow in American Literature.
 He won the Roanoke-Chowan Prize for Poetry.
 He received a North Carolina Arts Council Fellowship for creative writing.
-In 1989 he received the North Carolina Award for Literature, the state’s highest civilian award, presented by the governor, and in 2002 the North Carolina Writers’ Network established its Lifetime Achievement Award for Literature, named it after Ronald H. Bayes, and presented the inaugural award to him.
+In 1989, he received the North Carolina Award for Literature, the state’s highest civilian award, presented by the governor, and in 2002 the North Carolina Writers’ Network established its Lifetime Achievement Award for Literature, named it after Ronald H. Bayes, and presented the inaugural award to him.
 He is an honorary lifetime member of the Oregon Poetry Association and of the North Carolina Poetry Council.
 The North Carolina Senate honored him with a resolution of thanks for the contributions of the St. Andrews Press, the St. Andrews Review, and the Writers’ Forum to the fine arts of this state.

 Watch North Carolina’s seventh poet laureate, Joseph Bathanti, read Ronald H. Bayes’ poem “For a Friend Who Walked Girders.”

 Courtesy of the North Carolina Writers’ Network.